diffpy/diffpy.srmise/doc/examples/README.rst

     # Get the correlation between two parameters
     cov.getcorrelation((i1,j1), (i2,j2))

-Suppose, for example, one wants to emperically estimate the number of silver atoms contributing to each occupied coordination shell of the FCC structure, knowing that the coordination number (i.e. nearest neighbors) of an ideal FCC structure is exactly 12.
+Suppose, for example, one wants to empirically estimate the number of silver atoms contributing to each occupied coordination shell of the FCC structure, knowing that the coordination number (i.e. nearest neighbors) of an ideal FCC structure is exactly 12.
 For a monoelemental material the intensity of a peak